HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

      width="60%"
      height="60%" />

-At the end of this process you should see a window similar to this one in your browser.
-On the right column you will see a Data and Results folder, as well as the notebook you chose to open.
+At the end of this process, you should see a window similar to this one in your browser.
+On the right column, you will see a Data and Results folder, as well as the notebook you chose to open.

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/JUPYTERLAB.png"
      alt="Jupyter Lab in the browser"